Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • Prevent rickets

-• In the summer season, walk barefoot with your baby on natural surfaces
+• During the summer season, walk with your baby on natural surfaces barefoot

 • Buy the right shoes, not for growth, but for size

-IMPORTANT: If this disease is not detected in time, in the future your child may experience serious problems with the musculoskeletal system.
+IMPORTANT: If this disease is not detected in time, your child may develop serious problems with the musculoskeletal system.

-Video: A set of exercises for valgus feet
+Video: A set of exercises for hallux valgus

 Parents perceive the first steps of a child as a very joyful family event.
-But it can be overshadowed by the identification of such an orthopedic pathology as valgus deformity of the feet.
-This disturbance usually becomes apparent just in time for the start of walking and after some time.
-Yevgeny Komarovsky, a well-known pediatrician and author of books on children's health, tells about the causes of the problem and what to do in this situation.
+But it can be overshadowed by the detection of such orthopedic pathology as hallux valgus.
+This violation usually becomes obvious just before the start of walking and after some time.
+The famous children's doctor and author of books on children's health, Evgeniy Komarovsky, talks about the causes of the problem and what to do in this situation.

 About the disease

-Valgus in medicine is such a deformity of the feet, in which they are in a cruciform position with respect to each other, reminiscent of the Latin X. Most often, the pathology becomes noticeable when the child tries to step on the legs and take the first steps - the pathology is expressed in the fact that when walking, the baby rests on the inside of the foot.
+In medicine, valgus is a deformation of the feet in which they are in a cruciform position in relation to each other, reminiscent of the Latin X. Most often, the pathology becomes noticeable when the child tries to step on the feet and take the first steps - the pathology is expressed in the fact that when When walking, the baby rests on the inside of the foot.

-It is extremely difficult for such a baby to take steps - he quickly gets tired, sometimes he experiences pain, the steps themselves are shaky and uncertain.
-Orthopedists describe this condition in terms of processes occurring in the feet - fingers and heels are turned outward, middle part feet slightly lowered.
-If the legs are straightened and pressed against each other in the knee region, the distance between the bones of the ankles will be more than 3-4 centimeters.
-If at the same time the height of the arch of the foot is significantly reduced, then orthopedists will already say that the child has flat-valgus feet.
+Steps are extremely difficult for such a baby - he gets tired quickly, sometimes experiences pain, and the steps themselves are shaky and uncertain.
+Orthopedists describe this condition in terms of the processes occurring in the feet - the toes and heels are turned outward, middle part the feet are slightly lowered.
+If the legs are straightened and pressed against each other in the knee area, the distance between the ankle bones will be more than 3-4 centimeters.
+If the height of the arch of the foot is significantly reduced, then orthopedists will say that the child has planovalgus feet.
 Valgus flatfoot is considered the most common diagnosis in pediatric orthopedics.

-This curvature of the feet, there are two types: congenital and physiological (acquired).
-In the first case, the legs are bent even during the period of intrauterine development of the fetus under the influence of certain factors that medicine does not yet know much about.
-Congenital pathologies of the foot are usually quite severe, and it is possible to see them in the first 2-3 months of the child's independent life.
+There are two types of such curvature of the feet: congenital and physiological (acquired).
+In the first case, the legs are bent even during the period of intrauterine development of the fetus under the influence of certain factors about which medicine still does not know much.
+Congenital foot pathologies are usually quite severe, and they can be seen in the first 2-3 months of a child’s independent life.

-Acquired deformity is often associated with errors in the development and functioning of the musculoskeletal system, ligaments, tendons.
-It is these violations that become apparent closer to the age of one.
-At risk - crumbs with weakened muscles, premature babies suffering from rickets, who have undergone frequent and severe viral infections in the first year of life.
-The legs are at risk of bending in obese children, since the load on the lower limbs during overweight quite significant.
+Acquired deformity is often associated with errors in the development and functioning of the musculoskeletal system, ligaments, and tendons.
+It is precisely such violations that become obvious closer to the age of one year.
+At risk are babies with weakened muscles, premature babies suffering from rickets, who have suffered frequent and severe viral infections in the first year of life.
+Legs are at risk of becoming twisted in obese children, as the load on the lower limbs is overweight very significant.

 Sometimes parents themselves are to blame for the occurrence of pathology.
-So, too early setting the baby on his feet may well “start” the mechanism of foot deformity, and insufficient load on the foot, walking exclusively on a flat floor can cause acquired flat feet or flat-valgus foot.
+Thus, putting the baby on his feet too early may well “trigger” the mechanism of foot deformation, and insufficient load on the foot, walking exclusively on a flat floor can cause acquired flat feet or planovalgus foot.

 Flat feet scare parents no less.
-However, Komarovsky advises not to panic, because absolutely all children have flat feet from birth, this is a feature of babies.
-The arch of the foot will form gradually, as the load on the legs grows, and everything is in the hands of the parents, with the exception of congenital flat feet, which can only be corrected surgically.
+However, Komarovsky advises not to panic, because from birth absolutely all children have flat feet, this is a feature of babies.
+The arch of the foot will form gradually as the load on the legs increases, and here everything is in the hands of the parents, with the exception of congenital flat feet, which can only be corrected surgically.

 Degrees of pathology

-There are four main degrees of valgus disease according to the severity of the defect and the severity of the course:
+There are four main degrees of hallux valgus according to the severity of the defect and the severity of its course:

 • First degree.
 The angle of deviation from the norm does not exceed 15 degrees.
-Pathology lends itself well to correction by conservative methods.
+The pathology can be easily corrected using conservative methods.

 • Second degree.
-Deviation angle - no more than 20 degrees.
-This condition is also successfully treated with exercises, massage and physiotherapy.
+The deviation angle is no more than 20 degrees.
+This condition can also be successfully treated with exercise, massage and physiotherapy.

 • Third degree.
-Deviation angle - no more than 30 degrees.
-The pathology is difficult to correct, the treatment is long, but with due patience and perseverance on the part of parents and doctors, the prognosis is very favorable.
+Deflection angle - no more than 30 degrees.
+The pathology is difficult to correct, treatment is long, but with due patience and perseverance on the part of parents and doctors, the prognosis is very favorable.

 • Fourth degree.
-Off angle normal values- more than 30 degrees.
-With the ineffectiveness of conservative treatment, a surgical operation is prescribed.
+Angle of deviation from normal values- more than 30 degrees.
+If conservative treatment is ineffective, surgery is prescribed.

 Diagnostics

-The diagnosis is made by an orthopedic doctor.
-This is done on the basis of visual inspection and assigned additional research which include radiography of the feet, computer plantography, podometry.
-If such studies are not prescribed, and the doctor makes an appropriate diagnosis for you, you should consult another doctor.
-Quite often, small patients with confirmed valgus pathology are advised to visit a neurologist to rule out problems with the peripheral and central nervous systems.
+The child is diagnosed by an orthopedic surgeon.
+This is done on the basis of a visual inspection and prescribed additional research, which include radiography of the feet, computer plantography, podometry.
+If such studies are not prescribed, and the doctor diagnoses you accordingly, you should consult another doctor.
+Quite often, young patients with confirmed hallux valgus pathology are recommended to visit a neurologist to rule out problems with the peripheral and central nervous systems.

-As soon as the causes that underlie the modification of the feet are identified, the doctor will establish the type of lesion by etiology:
+As soon as the reasons that underlie the modification of the feet are identified, the doctor will determine the type of lesion by etiology:

 • Static deformation.
-Such a problem is detected if incorrect posture is involved in the curvature.
+This problem occurs if incorrect posture is involved in the curvature.

-• Structural deformation. curvature of the feet, which congenital causes.
-Usually, talus with such a deformation, it is located incorrectly with a deviation in one direction or another.
+• Structural deformation.
+Curvature of the feet, which has congenital causes.
+Usually, talus with such deformation, it is located incorrectly with a deviation in one direction or another.

-• compensatory deformation.
-If a child has a shortened Achilles tendon, beveled legs, the foot will deform functionally when walking.
+• Compensatory deformation.
+If a child has a shortened Achilles tendon, slanted shins, the foot will be functionally deformed when walking.

-• corrective deformation.
-Such a curvature occurs if the child was treated completely incorrectly or was not treated at all with the usual clubfoot.
+• Corrective deformity.
+Such a curvature occurs if the child was treated completely incorrectly or was not treated at all for ordinary clubfoot.

-• Spastic nerve deformity.
-The reason for this curvature is the malfunctioning of the cerebral cortex, which often results in spasms of the limbs.
+• Spastic nervous deformation.
+The reason for this curvature is the improper functioning of the cerebral cortex, which often results in spasms of the limbs.

-• paralytic deformity.
-It is usually the result of a transfer to early age encephalitis or complicated poliomyelitis.
+• Paralytic deformity.
+Usually a consequence of transferred to early age encephalitis or complicated poliomyelitis.

-• Consequences of trauma.
-Ligament ruptures, fractures of the bones of the foot, ankle, injuries of the hip and hip joint can lead to pathology.
+• Consequences of injury.
+Pathology can result from ligament ruptures, fractures of the bones of the foot, ankle, hip and hip joint injuries.

 When diagnosing flat feet, the same techniques and research methods are used.